Soham0507/SEM-6-NLP-PROJECT/README.md

 ### **Project Title:**

-**Classifying Patient-Reported Symptoms into Possible Diseases or Conditions using Natural Language Processing**
+**Classifying patient-reported symptoms into possible diseases or conditions.
+This helps healthcare providers by narrowing down diagnoses based on symptoms, allowing for faster clinical decision-making and improving patient care.**

 ### **Project Abstract:**